-[Section 23 inserted by No. 38 of 2007 s.
+[Section 23 inserted: No. 38 of 2007 s.
 107.]

 24. Disclosure of interests

 (1) A member of the Council who has a direct or indirect pecuniary interest in a matter that is before a meeting of the Council must, as soon as possible after the relevant facts have come to his or her knowledge, disclose the nature of the interest to the Council members who are at that meeting.